-It’s a phenomenally feature-packed system, especially if you combine it with the system’s HomeKit integration.
+It’s a phenomenally feature-packed system, especially if you combine it with the system’s HomeKit integration, making it one of the best smart thermostats you can buy.
 You won’t find that your heating system fails to turn on just because the central thermostat is in the warmest part of your house, and nor will you waste money heating empty rooms.

 As a result of this efficiency, we found that the Tado heating system reduced our energy consumption by 15% over the winter months.